 Initial Supplier Outreach Email Template

 When sending out your email you want to make sure that it’s not too long but includes all of the most pertinent information.
-Greg also advises to ask any questions in a numbered list, which increases the chances that each and every question will be responded to.
+Greg also advises asking any questions in a numbered list, which increases the chances that each and every question will be responded to.
 If you hide questions in big blocks of text, they are easily missed.

 Here’s an example of one of the email templates I created: